Luisinhoas/Causal-Inference-GP1-/README.md

 lht(OLS, c("video = 0", "leisure = 0", "income=0"), white.adjust = "hc1")
 ```

 Knowing the null hypothesis that is stated, and that the F-stat for the test is 31.389, with the p-value of (<2.2e-16).
-Df = 3 tells you the number of restrictions being tested.
+Df = 3 tells me the number of restrictions being tested.
 Obviously with such a low p-value I can reject the null hypothesis.

 ### Variance-covariance matrix.

-The var-cov matrix of our regression.
+The var-cov matrix of my regression.

 ```{r}
 library(sandwich)